TGOLiam/TGOLiam/README.md

 ---

 ### About

-- Pre-thesis Software Engineering student, FEU Institute of Technology
+- Software Engineering student, FEU Institute of Technology
-- Focus: systems programming, concurrency, distributed systems
+- Focus: systems programming, concurrency, distributed systems & networking
-- I think in prerequisites, not products — deep solo technical work over breadth
+- I think in on how things actually work
-- Background in x86-32 assembly, bare-metal RP2040, and OS internals coursework
+- Background in x86-32 assembly, bare-metal embedded programming, and OS internals programming

 ### Currently

 - 🔧 Building **Aide** — an agentic CLI tool in Go, synthesizing the strongest parts of existing coding agents into a custom TUI